 Thousands of people safely donate plasma every day.
 All of the materials that come in contact with our donor’s blood are sterile, opened in the donor’s presence, and used only once before being disposed.
 The equipment that is used to collect the donor’s plasma never comes into contact with the donor’s blood.
 Donor safety is our number one priority and we aim to meet or exceed all applicable regulatory requirement

-B Positive donors are financially compensated for the time they spend saving lives and improving the quality of life for sick patients.
-Qualified donors are eligible to donate up to twice a week and can receive an average of $50 per week in the form of a reloadable debit card*.
-At B Positive we reward our most loyal donors through bonuses, gift cards and other incentives.
-Earn additional bonuses when you refer family and friends to join our team of dedicated B Positive donors.
+B Positive donors are financially compensated for the time they spend donating blood plasma.
+You can view our Donor Compensation Scale and monthly bonuses here.
+Qualified donors are eligible to donate up to twice a week and can receive an average of $50 per week in the form of a re-loadable Visa debit card*.
+Make more money and save more lives when you refer friends to donate at B Positive.

-*Please note that B Positive reserves the right to not allow an individual to donate twice in one week for any reason at any time
+*B Positive reserves the right to not allow an individual to donate twice in one week for any reason at any time.

 The first donation is primarily used for testing to ensure the safety and quality of the donor’s plasma.
 The first donation can only be used for life-saving medical therapies after a second donation is made, and both donations come back from testing with negative results in accordance with the standards set forth by the Plasma Protein Therapeutics Association (PPTA).
 Once we have two or more donations, the plasma will be used to produce life-saving therapies.
 These therapies can provide treatment to patients with conditions such as hemophilia and immune system deficiencies, and to help treat and prevent diseases like tetanus, rabies, measles, hepatitis B, and rubella.
 In addition, hospitals and emergency rooms all over the world use plasma-derived products to treat injuries such as shock and severe burns.
 Worldwide, the annual demand for plasma exceeds twenty million liters.
 One donation results in the collection of .66 liters to .88 liters of plasma (dependent upon the donor’s weight).
 It is important to remember that plasma is not a substance that can be synthetically created in a lab.
 We need donors to help supply hospitals and research facilities with the plasma they need to save lives.